district-5/php-mondoc/README.md

 ##### Optional traits...

+* `MondocVersionedModelTrait` - Version your data easily.
-* `MondocVersionedModelTrait` - You can easily version data within a model by using the `\District5\Mondoc\Db\Model\Traits\MondocVersionedModelTrait` trait.
+  * You can easily version data within a model by using the `\District5\Mondoc\Db\Model\Traits\MondocVersionedModelTrait` trait.
 This trait introduces a `_v` variable in the model, which you can choose to increment when you choose.
     * You can detect if a model has a version by calling `isVersionableModel()` on the model.
+* `MondocRevisionNumberTrait` - Adds an `_rn` property to a model to utilise as a revision number.
+This value is automatically set to `1` upon initial save of a model, and is incremented each time the model is updated.
+You can override this behaviour by manually assigning a value to the `_rn` property by calling `setRevisionNumber` method on your inheriting model.
+This is different from the versioned model trait, as the revision number is incremented each time the model is updated, regardless of the changes made.
+  * You can detect if a model has a revision number by calling `isRevisionNumberModel()` on the model.
 * `MondocCreatedDateTrait` - Adds a `cd` property to a model to utilise as a created date.
   * This value is automatically assigned to the current UTC date upon initial save of a model, or if an existing model is updated and the `cd` property has not been set.
 You can